Varieties of Elementary Abelian Lie Algebras and Degrees of Modules: Connectedness of

 Let $T\subseteq G$ be a maximal torus, whose normalizer and centralizer in $G$ will be denoted $N_G(T)$ and $C_G(T)$, respectively.
-Then $W(G,T):=N_G(T)/C_G(T)$ is the {\it Weyl group} of $G$ relative to $T$.
+Then $W(G,T)\!:=\!N_G(T)/C_G(T)$ is the {\it Weyl group} of $G$ relative to $T$.
 We denote by $U_G$ the unipotent radical of $G$ and consider the reductive group $G':= G/U_G$ along with the canonical projection $\pi : G \lra G'$.
-By general theory (cf.\ \cite[(21.3C),(24.1B)]{Hu81}), the group $T':=\pi(T)$ is a maximal torus of $G'$ and $\pi$ induces an isomorphism $W(G,T) \cong W(G',T')$.
+By general theory (cf.\ \cite[(21.3C),(24.1B)]{Hu81}), the group $T'\!:=\!\pi(T)$ is a maximal torus of $G'$ and $\pi$ induces an isomorphism $W(G,T) \cong W(G',T')$.
 By the same token, we have $\Bor(G')=\{\pi(B) \ ; \ B \in \Bor(G)\}$.

 Let $B \subseteq G$ be a Borel subgroup containing $T$.
 Since $T'$ is self-centralizing (cf.\ \cite[(22.3),(26.2)]{Hu81}), it follows that $C_G(T)\subseteq U_GT \subseteq B$.
-Thus, if $g,h \in N_G(T)$ are representatives of $w \in W(G,T)$, then we have $Bg=Bh$, so that the coset $Bw:=Bg$ is well-defined.
+Thus, if $g,h \in N_G(T)$ are representatives of $w \in W(G,T)$, then we have $Bg\!=\!Bh$, so that the coset $Bw\!:=\!Bg$ is well-defined.

-Let $R_G$ be the solvable radical of $G$, $\hat{\Phi}$ be the root system of the semisimple group $\hat{G}:= G/R_G$.
-We say that a prime number $q$ is a {\it non-torsion prime for $G$}, if it is a non-torsion prime for $\hat{\Phi}$.
-If $G$ is solvable, then, by definition, any prime number is a non-torsion prime for $G$.
-A complete list of the non-torsion primes can be found in \cite[(1.13)]{St}.
-In particular, $q$ is a non-torsion prime for $G$, whenever $q\!\ge\!7$.
+Let $R_G$ be the solvable radical of $G$, $\hat{\Phi}$ be the root system of the semisimple group $\hat{G}\!:=\!G/R_G$.
+Following \cite{LMT}, we say that a prime number $q$ is a {\it torsion prime for $G$}, if it is a torsion prime for some irreducible component of the root system $\hat{\Phi}$, or if $q$ is a divisor of the order of the fundamental group $\pi_1(\hat{G})$ of $\hat{G}$.
+If $G$ is solvable, then, by definition, no prime number is a torsion prime for $G$.
+A complete list of the torsion primes for irreducible root systems can be found in \cite[(1.13)]{St}.
+We refer the reader to \cite[(9.14)]{MT11} for the definition of the fundamental group $\pi_1(G)$ of a connected semisimple algebraic group $G$.
+Note that $\pi_1(G)$ is a finite group, whose order $\ord(\pi_1(G))$ divides $\det(C_\Phi)$, the determinant of the Cartan matrix $C_\Phi$ associated to the root system $\Phi$ of $G$.
+The group $G$ is simply connected if and only if $\pi_1(G)\!=\{1\}$.

 We require the following:

 \begin{Lem} Let $G$ be a connected algebraic group with Lie algebra $\fg$.
 Then $\bigcap_{\fb \in \Bor(\fg)} \fb$ is the solvable radical of $\fg$. \end{Lem}

 \begin{proof} We put $\hat{G} := G/R_G$ as well as $\hat{\fg} := \Lie(\hat{G})$ and denote by $\hat{\pi} : G \lra \hat{G}$ the canonical projection.
 As $\hat{\pi}$ is separable, there results an exact sequence